EUR-Lex Access to European Union law

 • Such sanctions are preventive and non-punitive instruments designed to allow the EU to respond swiftly to political challenges and developments, in line with the principles of its common foreign and security policy.

 • EU sanctions should be seen in the context of a wider political dialogue.
 Restrictive measures must be designed to minimise the consequences for the civilian population.
-In this regard, the EU considers it appropriate to address the specific situation through the imposition of targeted and differentiated sanctions to a country or part of it, government members, persons, groups or entities.
+In this regard, the EU considers it appropriate to address the specific situation through imposing targeted and differentiated sanctions to a country or part of it, members of government, individuals, groups or entities.

 Gradual sanctions

-A range of gradual sanctions may be imposed by the EU against third countries, including the following.
+A range of gradual sanctions may be imposed by the EU against non-EU countries, including the following.

 • Diplomatic sanctions: